 - You could look at it this way: … [ again, this is considered very informal]

-Take a look again.
-These informal phrases, examples 6 and 7, contain very short words whereas the politer ones, examples 1 to 5, have at least one longer word.
+Retake a look.
+These informal phrases, examples 6 and 7, contain very short words, whereas the politer ones, examples 1 to 5, have at least one longer word.

 How to apologise in IELTS letters